skial/back-to-basics/ocaml/modules/readme.md

 ## Naming

-- Inherited from the filename and directory.
+- Inherited from the filename.
   + `amodule.ml` becomes `Amodule`.
 Lower case file names, upper case module names.
+  + If files are located in sub directories, use the toplevel stanza in a `dune` file, `(include_subdirs unqualified)`, which will tell Dune to recursively crawl sub directories.

 ## Type Limit